Senzing/data-encryption-aes256cbc-sample/README.md

 ### General Setup Steps

-These are the general steps for setting up G2 data encryption.
+These are the general steps for setting up data encryption.

 1. Create an encryption plugin executable, for use in encrypting/decrypting data
 1. Configure the engine to use encryption
 1. Encrypt the data already in the datastore
-1. Use the G2 engine normally
+1. Use the Senzing engine normally

 More specific details follow.